EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

     ondemand/data/sys/dashboard/batch_connect/sys/APP_NAME/output/SESSION_ID/
     ```

-1. Open OnDemand submits the job to the Slurm job scheduler to run the job on your chosen back-end.
+1. Open OnDemand submits the job to the job scheduler to run the job on your chosen back-end.
-    * A Slurm preprocessing step is used to create a log file in your `ondemand-slurm-logs` directory.
+    * A job scheduler preprocessing step is used to create a log file in your `ondemand-slurm-logs` directory.
-    * For back-ends where your home directory is not common to both both the Open OnDemand VM and the back-end, a Slurm preprocessing step automatically copies your `ondemand` directory to the back-end.
+    * For back-ends where your home directory is not common to both both the Open OnDemand VM and the back-end, a job scheduler preprocessing step automatically copies your `ondemand` directory to the back-end.
-1. Slurm queues your job, pending processing and memory resources on the back-end becoming available.
+1. The job scheduler queues your job, pending processing and memory resources on the back-end becoming available.
 The job status will be 'Queued'.
 1. When resources become available on the back-end, your job runs:
     * For jobs created via the [Job Composer](apps/job-composer.md) app, the job status will be 'Running'.
     * For jobs created via apps, the job status will be 'Starting' and, when a notification is received from the running app by Open OnDemand, the job status will switch to 'Running'.